© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 An early Christian memorial stone 380m south east of Worthyvale Manor is a scheduled monument protected by Historic England under reference 1018701.
 View the official record →

-An early Christian memorial stone 380m south east of Worthyvale Manor is a granite monolith bearing an incised cross, situated in the parish of Constantine in Cornwall.
+The early Christian memorial stone located 380 metres south-east of Worthyvale Manor is a carved stone monument dating to the early Christian period in Cornwall, likely between the fifth and seventh centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018701.

 An early Christian memorial stone 380m south east of Worthyvale Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018701.